A2Z Smart Technologies Corp. (NASDAQ:AZ) Short Interest Update

 A2Z Smart Technologies Corp.
-(NASDAQ:AZ – Get Rating) was the target of a large decline in short interest in the month of December.
-As of December 30th, there was short interest totalling 65,500 shares, a decline of 12.3% from the December 15th total of 74,700 shares.
-Currently, 0.3% of the company’s shares are short sold.
-Based on an average trading volume of 71,600 shares, the short-interest ratio is currently 0.9 days.
+(NASDAQ:AZ – Get Rating) was the target of a significant increase in short interest in January.
+As of January 15th, there was short interest totalling 79,200 shares, an increase of 20.9% from the December 31st total of 65,500 shares.
+Based on an average daily volume of 116,800 shares, the short-interest ratio is currently 0.7 days.
+Approximately 0.4% of the shares of the stock are sold short.

 Institutional Inflows and Outflows